OpenPOTD/Solutions/README.md

 ## Contact Us

-The best way to contact us is through the [OpenPOTD Discord server](https://discord.gg/GsPSSHdhPB), however, you may also contact us through the [discussions tab](https://github.com/OpenPOTD/Solutions/discussions) on Discord.
+The best way to contact us is through the [OpenPOTD Discord server](https://discord.gg/GsPSSHdhPB), however, you may also contact us through the [discussions tab](https://github.com/OpenPOTD/Solutions/discussions) on Github.
  Alternatively, you can message any of us on Discord:

 > sjbs#9839 (434767660182405131)